llt4l/iCULeak.py/README.md

 Tool to find and extract credentials from phone configuration files in environments managed by Cisco's CUCM (Call Manager).

 When using Cisco's CUCM (Call Manager), phone configuration files are stored on a TFTP server.
-These phone configuration files quite frequently contain sensitive data, including phone SSH/admin credentials.
+These VoIP phone configuration files quite frequently contain sensitive data, including phone SSH/admin credentials.

 There is also an issue with how some browsers **autofill fields such as the SSH Username & Password fields with their CUCM credentials (commonly their AD credentials)**, if the administrator has saved the credentials in their browser.
 This issue has also been faced by administrators using password managers that automatically plug in credentials, where they found that their credentials were being automatically inputted into the SSH Username & Password fields, and then being saved (and stored in plaintext in the configuration files).